semusings/anyops/README.md

-# anyops
-Any Project Command Line Interface
+# Any Project Command Line Interface